GoogleCloudPlatform/dataproc-templates/python/notebooks/hive/README.md

   * Dataproc Job naming convention: "hive2bq-"+HIVE_TABLE+"-"+ CURRENT_DATETIME

 ### Parallel Jobs
-Once the notebook is triggered, we can visualize parallel jobs by either using the link generated after Step 11 or by finding your job in [VertexAI Pipelines](https://console.cloud.google.com/vertex-ai/pipelines/).
+Once the notebook is triggered, you can visualize parallel jobs by either using the link generated after Step 11 or by finding your job in [VertexAI Pipelines](https://console.cloud.google.com/vertex-ai/pipelines/).

 ![workbench](./../images/HiveToBQ_Flow.png)